hanaDemma/fraud-detection-for-e-commerce-and-bank-transactions/README.md

 # Fraud-detection-for-e-commerce-and-bank-transactions

-## Project Overview
+## Overview

-Fraud detection is essential for securing financial transactions in e-commerce and banking.
-This project aims to enhance fraud detection by leveraging machine learning techniques, geolocation analysis, and transaction pattern recognition to identify fraudulent transactions with high accuracy.
+Fraud detection is a critical component for securing financial transactions in both e-commerce and banking sectors.
+At Adey Innovations Inc.,  aims to improve fraud detection by leveraging advanced machine learning models, geolocation analysis, and transaction pattern recognition.
+The project focuses on handling the unique challenges of both e-commerce and bank credit transactions, enabling more accurate and efficient detection of fraudulent activities.

+## Folder Structure

+FRAUD DETECTION FOR E-COMMERCE AND BANK TRANSACTIONS/ ├── .github/
+│
+├── .week8/
+│
+├── .notebooks/
+│   ├── Eda.ipynb
+│   └── README.md
+│
+├── .scripts/
+│   ├── data_cleaning.py
+│   ├── data_loader.py
+│
+├── .src/
+│
+├── .tests/
+│
+├── .gitignore
+│
+├── README.md
+│
+└── requirements.txt

 ## Features